bright/new-www/content/our-areas/pos-food-delivery-integration.md

 blog_section_title: our team inisghts
 testimonials:
-  - testimonials_quote: "*Compared to everyone else, bright inventions doesn’t promise things they can’t deliver. [...].
-The best thing about them is that I can count on their actions.* [See on Clutch](https://clutch.co/go-to-review/042b9956-b165-41cd-80bb-a3e75a50c9\
+  - testimonials_quote: "*Compared to everyone else, bright inventions doesn’t promise things they can’t deliver. \\[...].
+The best thing about them is that I can count on their actions.* [Read more on Clutch](https://clutch.co/go-to-review/042b9956-b165-41cd-80bb-a3e75a50c9\
       8c/293369)."
     testimonials_author: Dorian Koch